Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Crisis prevention isn't just about avoiding disasters—it's about building organizational resilience through systematic preparation.
-You're being tested on your understanding of how organizations identify vulnerabilities, establish monitoring systems, and create response frameworks before problems escalate.
-The key concepts here include risk assessment methodologies, stakeholder theory, communication protocols, and organizational preparedness.
+Crisis prevention is about building organizational resilience through systematic preparation.
+The goal is understanding how organizations identify vulnerabilities, establish monitoring systems, and create response frameworks before problems escalate.
+The key concepts include risk assessment methodologies, stakeholder theory, communication protocols, and organizational preparedness.

-Think of crisis prevention as a layered defense system.
-Each technique addresses a different phase of the crisis lifecycle: anticipation, detection, preparation, and response capability.
-Don't just memorize what each technique involves—understand which phase it addresses and how techniques work together to create comprehensive protection.
-FRQs often ask you to design a prevention strategy or evaluate why an organization's approach failed.
+Each prevention technique addresses a different phase of the crisis lifecycle: anticipation, detection, preparation, and response capability.
+Don't just memorize what each technique involves.
+Understand which phase it addresses and how techniques work together to create comprehensive protection.
+FRQs often ask you to design a prevention strategy or evaluate why an organization's approach failed, so you need to think in terms of layered defenses rather than isolated tools.

 These techniques focus on identifying threats before they materialize.
-The underlying principle is that crises rarely emerge without warning—organizations that systematically scan their environment can spot vulnerabilities and early indicators.
+Crises rarely emerge without warning.
+Organizations that systematically scan their environment can spot vulnerabilities and early indicators while there's still time to act.

 Once threats are identified, organizations need structured approaches to prepare responses.
-Effective preparation means having plans ready before you need them—the worst time to figure out your response is during the crisis itself.
+The worst time to figure out your response is during the crisis itself.

-Compare: Crisis Management Plans vs. Business Continuity Plans—crisis management addresses how you respond to the event, while business continuity addresses how you keep operating despite it.
+Compare: Crisis Management Plans vs. Business Continuity Plans: crisis management addresses how you respond to the event, while business continuity addresses how you keep operating despite it.
 Strong FRQ responses distinguish between managing the crisis itself and maintaining organizational function.
+A company dealing with a factory fire needs a crisis management plan for the fire response and a business continuity plan for fulfilling orders while the factory is offline.

-Prevention requires more than documents—it demands people who are trained, organized, and ready to act.
-Human capital is the most critical crisis resource; plans are only as effective as the teams executing them.
+Prevention requires more than documents.
+It demands people who are trained, organized, and ready to act.
+Plans are only as effective as the teams executing them.

 Crises are fundamentally communication challenges.
-How information flows—internally and externally—often determines whether a situation escalates or resolves.
+How information flows, both internally and externally, often determines whether a situation escalates or resolves.

 | Concept | Best Examples |